feMoraes0/movie-app/README.md

 ## Bonus features

+-   [x] User can search movies by name
 -   [ ] User can create an account
 -   [ ] User can create their own watch list
 -   [ ] User can review movies